-2017’s Top Premium Credit Cards
+2021’s Top Premium Credit Cards

 What makes something the "best credit card" is highly dependent upon what you’re looking for.
 In evaluating the different premium credit cards available to consumers, we considered the value each provides in specific use-cases.
 The factors examined included things like long-term and short-term rewards value and customer service.
 Here are the best luxury cards that made the cut this year:

-After first being introduced in 2016, the Chase Sapphire Reserve℠ immediately jumped to the top of the list for best premium credit cards.
+After first being introduced in 2016, the Chase Sapphire Reserve® immediately jumped to the top of the list for best premium credit cards.
 Between an incredibly high sign-up bonus and great rewards on dining and travel, this card blows the competition out of the water.
-Even in 2017, there are few credit cards that can match its offering.
-You get 50,000 bonus points once you spend $4,000 on the card within the first 3 months of account opening.
+Even in 2021, there are few credit cards that can match its offering.
+You Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That’s worth $750 when redeemed for travel through Ultimate Rewards points – one of the biggest credit card bonuses we’ve ever seen.
 On day-to-day spending, cardholders are awarded 3X points on travel immediately after earning your $300 travel credit.
 3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.

-Perhaps the most exciting thing about the Chase Sapphire Reserve℠ is that it’s yet another Ultimate Rewards (UR) credit card.
+Perhaps the most exciting thing about the Chase Sapphire Reserve® is that it’s yet another Ultimate Rewards (UR) credit card.
 This reward program reigns supreme over all other current offers on the market.
 What makes Ultimate Rewards stand out are its excellent hotel and travel partners.
 You can move your Ultimate Rewards points at a 1:1 ratio to loyalty programs like Southwest Rapid Rewards and Marriott.
 Additionally, you get a 50% bonus when redeeming points through the UR portal for airfare, hotels, car rentals and cruises.
 That boosts the card’s rewards rate to anywhere between 1.5% and 4.5% - depending on how you spend and redeem.

-- Access to 900+ airport lounges
+- Access to 1,200+ airport lounges

 - Rewards rate on dining and travel can be as high as 4.5% (3 points on travel after you earn the $300 travel credit)

 - Annual Fee: $550

 Ritz-Carlton Rewards Credit Card cardholders also get a lot of extra benefits not tied to the hotel brand.
-This includes Lounge Club membership and $300 in annual travel credit that can be used for baggage fees, seat upgrades and more.
+This includes Lounge Club membership and a free night certificate each year you renew your card.